peter-tackage/palette-demo/README.md

 #Android Palette Demo#

-This is a demo app to show off some of the capabilities of the Android L Palette class.
+This is a demo app to show off some of the capabilities of the Android Lollipop Palette class.

 Here's a preview -